 Mr. Vagn was born in Chicago and grew up in Arlington Heights, Illinois.
 He received his Bachelors Degree in Music Education from Northern Illinois University in Dekalb, Illinois.
 He played bass trombone in the NIU Jazz Ensemble under the direction of Ron Modell.
 He received his Masters Degree in Wind Conducting from the University of Kansas.

-Norm taught for 10 years in McHenry County, which is an hour west of Chicago.
-Norm currently teaches at Riverview High School in Sarasota.
-He teaches orchestra, jazz ensemble, AP and Regular Music Theory and IB Music.
-Norm also works with the Kiltie Band.
-He is a member of FBA and FOA (having served as District 11 Chair).
-Norm has been involved in church music for a long time and is currently the Director of Worship Music at Beautiful Savior Lutheran Church.
+Mr. Vagn taught for 10 years in McHenry County, which is an hour west of Chicago.
+In additional to being an integral instructor of the Kiltie Band, he also teaches the following at Riverview High School: orchestra, jazz ensemble, AP and Regular Music Theory, and IB Music.
+Mr. Vagn is a member of FBA and FOA (having served as District 11 Chair).
+He has been involved in church music for a long time and is currently the Director of Worship Music at Beautiful Savior Lutheran Church in Sarasota.

 Mr. Evans began teaching physics at Riverview High School in 1998 and also assumed the role of the Highlander Drum Corps arranger and percussion director.
 In addition to teaching Instrumental Techniques I - IV, he also teaches AP Physics with calculus and honors physics, serves as the Science Curriculum Coordinator, and creates the school’s master schedule each year.